Efficient Exploration of Chemical Kinetics: Conclusions

-The central conceptual point in terms of a \gls{gp} stems from the definition, as a \gls{mvn} over function values, with \gls{mll} to select the \gls{mvn} that best explains the observed data under the \gls{gp} prior, we cannot be guaranteed to reproduce the true \gls{pes} \(V(x)\) generated by electronic structure calculations.
-The many body equation \cite{stoneTheoryIntermolecularForces2013},
+A central tension persists throughout this work: the disconnect between the statistical surrogate and the physical reality it models.
+A \gls{gp} defines a \gls{mvn} over function values.
+We select the specific distribution that best explains the observed data by maximizing the \gls{mll}.
+However, this statistical procedure implies no guarantee that the model reproduces the true \gls{pes} generated by electronic structure theory.

-is not generally Gaussian-distributed across geometries, nor is it characterized by the two-point covariances implied by a stationary kernel.
-While conceptually simple, the note appears easily forgotten, and bears repeating.
-With sparse, correlated data along a saddle-search path, maximizing \gls{mll} admits degenerate directions which is most visibly evident in the signal variance that produce permissive, high-variance posteriors with flattened means.

-Across the breadth of this thesis, an attempt has been made to bring to the fore the requirement that the only real way forward towards efficient representations is through the effort expended in ``speaking binary.''
-Formula translation in the exascale era is no longer feasible, as changes in underlying hardware bring additional constraints on algorithms.
-Despite this, the free lunch is not yet over, the OT-GP is essentially almost an exercise in profiling, that the hyperparameters estimates are the slowest step naturally arises from a study of the traces of accelerated saddle searches.
-The OT-GP framework, while successful, still shares the same worst-case time complexity as its predecessors; pruning over dynamic data remains an unsolved problem.
-Technical mastery over the average-time complexity must be accompanied by a proliferation in terms of ease of use, a direction covered in the architectural vision of a ``BLAS for chemical kinetics.''